skrub-data/skrub/doc/modules/data_cleaning/cleaning_dataframes_and_parsing_datatypes.rst

 - ``CleanNullStrings()``: Replace strings typically used to represent missing values with a null value suitable for the column under consideration.

-- |DropUninformative()|: Drop the column if it is considered "uninformative."
+- |DropUninformative|: Drop the column if it is considered "uninformative."
   A column is considered "uninformative" if it contains only missing values (``drop_null_fraction``), only a constant value (``drop_if_constant``), or if all values are distinct (``drop_if_unique``).
 By default, the |Cleaner| keeps all columns unless they contain only missing values.
-Refer to :ref:`removing_unneeded_columns` for more detail on this operation.
+Refer to :ref:`user_guide_drop_uninformative` for more detail on this operation.

 .. note::